 Activity modeling emphasizes the inputs, outputs, sequences, and conditions for coordinating other behaviors.
 It provides a flexible link to blocks owning those behaviors.
-The following is a summary of the SysML extensions to UML 2.0 Activity diagrams.
-For additional information see extensions for Enhanced Functional Flow Block Diagrams in Appendix C.
+The following is a summary of the SysML extensions to UML 2.1 Activity diagrams.
+For additional information see extensions for Enhanced Functional Flow Block Diagrams in Annex C: Non-normative Extensions.